Zacbaron/Docs/pages/mydoc/mydoc_dashboard_and_menu_overview.md

 The Dashboard is the landing page for back office operators.
 From here a back office operator can manage new company registrations, verify new workers, and processing returns or claims.
 The dashboard also features a task list for the back office operator (My Activities).

 Member CRM captures several hundred discrete actions performed by all users in the system and serves these actions up in a timeline (aka activity feed).
-The timeline is displayed on key pages such as a company or member’s profile and is the key ingredients in delivering exceptional KPI reporting and insights into stakeholder activity.
+The timeline is displayed on key pages such as a company or member’s profile and is the key ingredient in delivering exceptional KPI reporting and insights into stakeholder activity.

 {% include image.html file="backoffice/dashboard.png" alt="Dashboard" caption="Dashboard and Menus" %}